 Bits and pieces

 With muscular/industrial looks and fantastic road, dirt and gravel manners, the Stigmata CC is a helluva lot of fun.
 The geometry makes for an easy fit for non-professionals, like myself and makes all terrain feel like second-nature.
-For the ultimate in versatility, I’d save some money and get a dedicated set of CX/gravel and road wheels.
+For the ultimate in versatility, I’d save up some money and get dedicated sets of CX/gravel and road wheels.

 The closest off-the-shelf kit to my test bike would be the Stigmata CC CX1 with Enve M50 Fifty — with the exception of the carbon cockpit.
 Going 1×11 is fantastic overall except on high-speed descents where you’ll run out of gears in a hurry.
 In the end, you’ll have to decide if you want to go 1×11 or 2×11 and, of course, budgets will come into play.
 Going with the Stigmata C Rival does increase the overall weight, but at $3499, you get a great do-it-all bike.